 The Bay watershed jurisdictions are expected to discuss plans to work with federal, local, private sector and nonprofit partners to leverage capacity for achieving interim and final load targets.
 The WIPs identify contingency strategies in the event that actions by those partners, or by the jurisdictions, do not occur.
 For example, if an enhanced cost-share program does not yield adequate participation and compliance rates, a jurisdiction might pursue the development of enhanced authorities or new regulations to control loadings from that same source sector or another source sector.

-The Bay watershed jurisdictions are now focused on implementation of management practices identified in their WIPs and two-year milestones.
-Federal agencies also are focused on implementing their Executive Order strategies and two-year milestones.
-Some of the WIP commitments and contingencies include:
+The Bay watershed jurisdictions are now focused on developing the Phase III WIPs, and on implementation of management practices identified in their WIPs and two-year milestones.
+Federal agencies also are focused on implementing their Executive Order strategies and two-year milestones.For specific WIP commitments, each jurisdiction’s WIP is posted on their respective websites:

+New York State Department of Environmental Quality

+Pennsylvania Department of Environmental Protection

+West Virginia Department of Environmental Protection

+Maryland Department of the Environment

+Delaware Department of Natural Resources and Environmental Control

+DC Department of Energy and Environment

+::